 Data Protection legislation

-The Data Protection Acts 1988 and 2003 are designed to protect people’s privacy.
-They confer rights on individuals in relation to the privacy of their personal data as well as responsibilities on those persons holding and processing such data.
+The Data Protection Acts 1988-2018 are designed to protect people’s privacy.
+The legislation confers rights on individuals in relation to the privacy of their personal data as well as responsibilities on those persons holding and processing such data.

 Personal data means data relating to a person who is or can be identified either from the data itself or in conjunction with other information that is in, or is likely to come into, the possession of the Department.
-It covers any information that relates to an identifiable, living individual.
-This data can be held on computers or in manual files.
+It covers any information that relates to an identified or identifiable living individual.
+These data can be held on computers or in manual files.

 The Department’s obligations

-Under the Data Protection Acts, 1988 and 2003, this Department, as a data controller, has a legal responsibility to:
+Under the GDPR and Data Protection Acts 1988-2018, this Department, as a Data Controller, has a legal responsibility to:

 - Process it only in ways compatible with the purpose of which it was given initially;